snmcwilliams/final-project/README.md

 # Mannie
 ## Barks and Tailwags

 Mannie, Barks and Tailwags, is a dog blog.
-Each image opens a modal of which will include the selected image and some content.
-The content will consist of poems, brief stories, snippets of wisdom or opinion, friend shares, etc.
+Each image opens a modal which will include the selected image and a blog entry.
+The blog entry will consist of poems, brief stories, snippets of wisdom or opinion, friend shares, etc.

 Feature Requirements:
 * Flexbox to rearrange 2 content areas
-* Media queries
+* Media queries to switch from mobile to destop layout
 * ":nth child" to style series of elements
 * Image carousel with 3 images
+* Image modal with text

+Requirements:
+* Responsive to different devices
+* 3 custom-written CSS elements
+* JS file
+* code comments
+* 5+ commits
-* Javascript
+* Readme

 There are no special instructions.